 A Bible Study Notebook

-Aside from all those, you’ll want pens, highlighters, sticky notes, and sticky tabs to write down and organize your thoughts.
+Aside from the Bible and resources to give you historical context, you may want pens, highlighters, sticky notes, and sticky tabs to write down and organize your thoughts.

 Did I miss anything?
 What other Bible study tools and resources do you like?